Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Edamame is not subject to disease.
 Very few insects bother the plants.
 You can throw a floating row cover over your plants if insects become a problem.
 By far the worst pests you will encounter will be the four legged kind such as groundhogs, rabbits and deer.
 Use the usual exclusion methods to keep them out of your garden.

 Edamame pods grow in bunches on the plants.
 They are ready to be harvested when they are bright green and the beans inside are swollen and almost touching.
 There should be at least two beans per pod.
 All of the pods will ripen at the same time on each plant so you can safely pull up the entire plant.
 Harvest the beans and throw the plants into your compost.
-Soybeans are a legume so they are full of nitrogen.
+Soybeans are a legume.
+They are full of nitrogen because they make their own rather than drawing it from the soil.
 Alternatively, you can leave the plants in your garden as a green manure cover crop after harvesting the pods.
 You can expect each plant to yield 2 ½ pounds of pods.

 Edamame should be used right away after harvesting.
 The beans start losing their flavor within 10 hours of harvest.
 They remain edible for up to three days when refrigerated.
 They need humidity, so store them tightly wrapped in plastic or in plastic bags.
 The beans can also be frozen.
 Be sure to blanche them before freezing.